Defending Water for Life is disappointed but not surprised to see this outcome from the Michigan Court of Appeals.

-Why rights-based-ordinances are essential to actual protection: Courts follow laws that regulate environmental damage, they cannot prevent the damage from happening.
-And Nestle still complains because they’re not taking as much water per minute as they’d like… Here is the article:
+Why rights-based ordinances are essential to actual protection: Courts follow laws that regulate environmental damage, and they cannot prevent the damage from happening.
+Nestle officials still complain, because they are not taking as much water per minute as they would like.

 Nestle Waters North America had a mixed reaction to an opinion recently issued by the Michigan Court of Appeals.
 The Court ruled on an appeal by Nestle Waters to a controversial 2003 Mecosta Circuit Court ruling that was in error and would have shuttered its Michigan operations, if upheld, according to the company.
 The Court stated definitively that the use of water by Nestle Waters is a beneficial use and ruled that the company’s water use at its Stanwood-based Ice Mountain bottling facility could continue.
 The ruling today keeps nearly 200 employees working at the facility.

 The Court’s ruling also supported Nestle Waters’ legal arguments in upholding Michigan’s historic water use laws, which allow for the balanced and reasonable use of water by all parties.
 The ruling also affirmed the standards of the Michigan Environmental Protection Act (MEPA), as well.

 ** Bottled water is a proper and beneficial use of water in Michigan;

 ** Nestle Waters has the right to withdraw water, the rate to be determined under a balancing test to be applied by the trial court in upcoming proceedings;

 ** The Mecosta Court did not apply the proper standards under Michigan’s groundwater law and under MEPA, and the case must be reconsidered with application of the proper standards; and